OpenHD/Documentation/general/faq.md

 We also frequently need translators who can read/write both english and another language, as the system supports translation in the OSD.

-And of course if you have an idea for something you would like to see use add or change, let us know in Github Issues, on the forum, or on Telegram.
+And of course if you have an idea for something you would like to see use add or change, let us know in Github Issues, on the Forum, Discord, or on Telegram.

 If you want to support the project financially, you can do so via [OpenCollective](https://opencollective.com/openhd).